-Activities start at noon including hands-on activity, demonstrations, a raffle, giveaways, and hospitality.
+Activities start at noon including hands-on activity, demonstrations, a drawing, giveaways, and hospitality.
 The movie screening of Horizon Beautiful will begin at 1:30 pm in the ETK Theatre.

 Hospitality provided with generous support from the Grand Foundation.